 Next open up the AEM error.log

-is located at <AEM SDK Install Location>/crx-quickstart/logs/error.log
+is at <AEM SDK Install Location>/crx-quickstart/logs/error.log

 .

-Search the AEM logs to see the log statements added in the Sling Model:
+Search the AEM logs to see the added log statements in the Sling Model:

 2020-08-28 12:57:03.114 INFO [com.venia.core.models.commerce.MyProductTeaserImpl] *** Product is Eco Friendly**